 - Find a local Obstetrician-Gynecologist in your town

-Pelvic pain in women with endometriosis depends partly on where the implants of endometriosis are located.
+Pelvic pain in women with endometriosis depends partly on where endometrial implants of endometriosis are located.

-- Deeper implants and implants in areas with many pain-sensing nerves may be more likely to produce pain.
+- Deeper implants and implants in areas of high nerve density are more apt to produce pain.

-- The implants may also produce substances that circulate in the bloodstream and cause pain.
+- The implants may also release substances into the bloodstream which are capable of eliciting pain.

-- Lastly, pain can result when endometriosis implants form scars.
-There is no relationship between severity of pain and how widespread the endometriosis is (the "stage" of endometriosis).
+- Pain can result when endometriotic implants incite scarring of surrounding tissues.
+There appears to be no relationship between severity of pain and the amount of anatomical disease which is present.

 - lower abdominal pain,